valango/verdant/README.md

 some other module, an exception will be thrown.

 ## Compatibility
-The package relies on _javascript `Proxy`_, so it needs Node.js v6.0 or higher.
+This package requires Node.js v10.15.1 or higher.

 _The package_ may fail, if Node.js _`require`_ subsystem is modified in any way.
 For this particular reason, good 'ol _**mocha**_, not the magnificent _**jest**_,